Details: Salary commensurate on experience.

 ● Willingness to travel and work flexible hours;

-● Ability to inspire and motivate people to action;
+● Ability to inspire and motivate colleagues, activists and worker leaders to take action

-● Fluency in oral and written Spanish, Haitian-Creole, Mandarin, and/or Cantonese; and
+● Fluency in oral and written Spanish, Arabic, Mandarin, Tagalog, and/or Cantonese is

 Minimum Education Required